beauwilliams/MSA-AUS-2020-AzureML/docs/md/docs/index.md

 In this repository you will find some resources for the 2020 MSA Program

-- SSH Setup Guide for Azure
+- SSH Setup Guide for AzureML
 - AzureML Notebook Bugfix
 - FYI For ZSH Users
 - Further Reading Links